ycpcs/cs320-spring2018/lectures/lecture09.md

 UML Class Diagrams
 ==================

-UML class diagrams show the important characterstics of several classes, and the relationships between classes.
+UML class diagrams show the important characteristics of several classes, and the relationships between classes.

 Classes
 -------